 The Three Ways To Make DIY Liquid Soap At Home

-- First up I discuss the traditional method of making natural liquid soap with lye and a crockpot.
+- First up I discuss the traditional method of how to make liquid soap with lye and a crockpot.

 - Then, I’ll come on to a liquid soap making method that doesn’t need any lye at all.
 With a natural, skin-safe surfactant we can whip up a no lye liquid soap in less than 30 minutes.
 Do you think I’m joking, dear reader?
 I kid you not!